-Furthermore, she continued to emphasize the need to be smart when dealing with the daily operational cost of business and the need to cut down on expenses as the devaluation of the Naira has made doing business and living luxuriously very difficult.
-She said the adjustment will be tough but the time for competing with each other is over and we need to confront the new realities of our society.
+Nimi emphasized the need to be smart when dealing with the daily operational cost of business and the need to cut down on expenses as the devaluation of the Naira has made doing business and living luxuriously very difficult.
+Furthermore, she said the adjustment will be tough but the time for competing with each other is over and we need to confront the new realities of our society.
 For it is better to manage rather than servicing a debt that might prove too difficult to repay.

 Nimi continued to shed light on how businesses shouldn’t take accounting for granted.
-That if it requires that an entrepreneur be trained on how book keeping in business works it is a lesson that should be learnt early.
+Entrepreneurs should get training about book keeping in business works.
+Entrepreneurs need to learn book keeping early.
 In similar fashion she explained how we shouldn’t take the issue of taxes lightly and if we are in anyway not competent enough to deal with such issues we should never be afraid to consult with someone who can help.

 Finally, she touched on the importance of structure in a business even from the onset of the business as the wrong people in a team could significantly damage the potentials of business.
 We should therefore, be careful of the people we associate with as that will impact the way we handle the challenges we face daily in our personal space and in our business environment.

-Moving on to the final segment in our Startup Grind event which is our fire-side chat (lantern chat), Nimi answered questions on how she dealt with her failures, learning about taxes, investing in mutual funds, not experiencing the social stigma of being a woman in an influential business environment dominated by men and balancing her books.
+Moving on to the final segment in our Startup Grind event which is our fire-side chat (lantern chat).
+Nimi answered questions on how she dealt with her failures and learning about taxes.
+She also spoke about investing in mutual funds.
+She spoke about not experiencing the social stigma of being a woman in an influential business environment dominated by men and balancing her books.

-Taking questions from the audience Nimi advised on how ponzi schemes are never a good idea, writing your business plan yourself is very important or in some cases making sure that you are actively involved in the writing of your business plan if you are outsourcing it and how it is better to be a partner in a billion dollar business than being the sole owner of nothing.
+Nimi advised on how ponzi schemes are never a good idea.
+She also talked about writing your business plan yourself.
+It is very important.
+Your active involvement in the writing of your business plan is required, if you are outsourcing it.
+She stressed that it is better to be a partner in a billion dollar business than being the sole owner of nothing.